snuq/SnuClipboardManager/Readme.md

 When first starting Snu Clipboard Manager, you will need to set a presets folder.
 All created presets and preset categories will be created inside this folder.
 Click on the 'Add Presets Folder' button and select an existing folder in the file browser window.

-You can now click on the 'Edit Presets' button above and get started adding new folders and presets by clicking on the Green add buttons in the list on the left.
+You can now click on the 'Edit' button above and get started adding new folders and presets by clicking on the Green add buttons in the list on the left.

 To add presets, first at least one folder must be added, click the green 'Add Section' button in the list on the left, and enter a name for your folder.
 You may now Click on the green 'Add Item' button below to create new presets.